cgr28/onlineportfolio-old/README.md

 - My resume.
 - My experience.

-Tools Used: Django, JS, Python, Bootstrap, HTML, CSS
+Tools Used: Django, Python, Bootstrap, HTML, CSS
 View at: https://colbe.herokuapp.com/ (may take a while to load)